 Cevichocho is all about the mighty chocho - a protein-packed lupini bean that's been a staple in South America for centuries.
 In Ecuador, you can find cevichocho on busy streets, served in plastic cups as a convenient pick-me-up snack.

 This vegan ceviche recipe can be made with chochos as traditional here in Ecuador, or you can make it with any variety of white beans!
 Either way, it is a tangy, savory, bright and fresh snack that can be shared with a crowd.
+Plus, it is actually nutritious and packed with your dietary fiber!

 Jump to: